 - Reflective, Empathetic, and Empowering Graduates where students demonstrate empathy, curiosity, respect, and interest in other points of view.
 They seek to empower others and are accepting, appreciative, compassionate, and kind toward others.

 - Transformative Racial Equity Leaders where students understand how our communities have been impacted by racial injustice, and they can recognize and interrupt the conditions that enable it.
 They can deconstruct the dominant narrative and change it to a more balanced and inclusive one.
 As racial equitydriven problem solvers, they engage in community conversations about social justice issues and help develop and implement solutions that respect and include the perspectives of other cultures.

-Now that election week is upon us and given the context of this election, the potential civil unrest and other conditions that impact the well being and the safety of students and staff, I want to stress the importance of everyone in our PPS community coming together to support one another.
+I want to encourage all of the adults in our PPS community to draw upon our reserves of resilience to support our students’ learning and the contextualization of this time in our democracy.
+I believe as strongly as ever in the power of democracy and our role as educators to support it.If we want to champion positive transformative change, we have to fight misinformation with education and support the principles of a just democracy.
+I want to continue to stress the importance of everyone in our PPS community coming together to support one another.
 By recognizing our mutual interdependence, we can continue to strengthen our school system so that our students are empowered and prepared for all the challenges before us.